 HTTPS, the secure protocol.

-A lot of discussions has been lately about the value of the https protocol.
+A lot of discussions have been lately about the value of the HTTPS protocol.
 We are to going to present into 3 parts some key aspects of the issue.

-In the first part, we will briefly present the meaning of the https protocol as well its value for the users.
+In the first part, we will briefly present the meaning of the HTTPS protocol as well as its value for the users.

 The https protocol

 HTTPS secures the connection to the website you are visiting.